-18. The Defendants, their agents, representatives, successors, and assigns shall take no action that would disclose the identities of the Plaintiffs, including the release of filed or unfiled court documents, or otherwise compromise the Plaintiffs' anonymity until May 6, 2014.
+- 18. The Defendants, their agents, representatives, successors, and assigns shall take no action that would disclose the identities of the Plaintiffs, including the release of filed or unfiled court documents, or otherwise compromise the Plaintiffs' anonymity until May 6, 2014. - 19.
+On or about May 6, 2014, the parties shall contact the Court to discuss the need for further continuation of the Order. - 20.
+If this Order does not expressly prohibit conduct, then it is permitted as authorized bylaw.

-SO ORDERED, this / S day of August 2011
+SO ORDERED, this / Stay of Sugar 2011